lsst/rtn-113/index.rst

    :width: 500px
    :align: center

-   Click “Submit” to complete the process
+   Click “Submit” to complete the process.